 Heart healthy living is not limited to food and exercise, but should include limiting anxiety and stress.

 Although heart health is focused on bloodwork and hospital testing, heart care is not limited to food and exercise.
-Managing stress and anxiety can play an important role in our attempt to maintain a healthy heart.
-(Hopkins Medicine) Covid 19 has been a doozy for increasing stress and anxiety, and wreaking havoc on our emotional health.
+Managing stress and anxiety can play an important role in our attempt to maintain a healthy heart (Hopkins Medicine).
+Covid-19 has been harmful through increasing stress and anxiety- and wreaking havoc on our emotional health.
 Mental health has been a huge concern for many professionals throughout this last year due to the fear and isolation this virus has brought.
-We were created for community and friendship: our physical heart can frequently bear the brunt of emotional strain.
+We were created for community and friendship; unfortunately- our physical heart can frequently bear the brunt of emotional strain.

-Our feelings and emotions can and do effect our heart health.
+Our feelings and emotions can and do affect our heart health.

 Many years ago I actually had a patient with the diagnosis of “broken heart syndrome”.
 The medical term for that is Takotsubo syndrome.
 My patient had a type of heart “attack” due to losing a loved one.

 Experiencing an occasional bout of significant stress or anxiety, especially during a year like 2020, is not unusual.
-But if it is consistent, over several months, it may be helpful to see a physician.
-There can be underlying medical issues which, if treated, could help (hormonal, cardiac, etc.).
-There could also be health consequences from the stress, which need to be addressed.
+But if it is consistent, over time, it may be helpful to see a physician.
+There may be underlying medical issues which, if treated, could help (hormonal, cardiac, etc.).
+There could also be health consequences from the stress, which might need to be addressed.

 Seniors can experience anxiety and stress.